 How can EDC help?

-At EDC we can help develop data management plans.
+At EDC, we can help develop data management plans.
 These plans help determine how to manage, analyze, and store data acquired during every stage of your business.
-With a customized plan you can reduce the amount of time you spend managing data.
+With a customized plan, you can reduce the amount of time you spend managing data.
 You can also improve the quality of information, and implement a growth strategy to help reach future business goals.

 Whether you need a team of consultants to produce a complete line of documentation or a single technical writer for a brief project, Essential Data’s Engagement Manager will lead the project from start to finish.
 At Essential Data Corporation, we guarantee the quality of our work.
-Contact us today to get started.
-(800) 221-0093 or sales@edc.us
+Contact us today to get started at (800) 221-0093 or sales@edc.us

 Written by Kimberly Jones